MainMemory/MMBot/README.md

 The httpd (and by extension, the Web UI) is disabled by default, remove the return statement to re-enable it.

-**Please note that Windows Firewall must be turned off for the built-in httpd to function.
-Simply allowing MMBot in the Windows Firewall preferences does not work.
+**Please note that you must run the command <code>netsh http add urlacl url=http://your-hostname-here:80/ user=DOMAIN\User</code> in order for the built-in httpd to function.
 You must also have port 80 forwarded and open.**

+On some Windows versions, Windows Firewall may or may not have to be turned off for external connections to work properly.
+Simplying creating an exception appears to be ineffective.

-Also, please note that apps like Skype and TeamViewer often occupy Port 80, but also have options to turn that behaviour off.
+**Also, please note that apps like Skype and TeamViewer often occupy Port 80, but also have options to turn that behaviour off.**

 #### Modules/
 All modules go into the Modules/ subfolder in MMBot's build directory.